 The materials are clearly written and easy to understand.
 Fun!
 The authors provide some incentives for third parties to add to the code.
 I hope we’ll see interesting and beautiful new synthetic neurons from around the world.

-1 thought on “Synthetic Neurons Tutorial and the TREES toolbox
+One response to “Synthetic Neurons Tutorial and the TREES toolbox”